KDM-LAB/Evaluation-Framework-for-Personalized-Summarization/README.md

 - Place the news.tsv file in "temporal_variance" directory

 ## III.
 Calculation of e-DINS<sub>sub</sub>
+- Use model-generated summary to convert into distribution form using data_distb.py
+- Use cal_e_DINS.py to calculate e-DINS<sub>sub</sub> score for the model

 ## IV.
 Calculation of e-DINS<sub>TV</sub>
 - Move the combined_dataset.pkl to "temporal_variance" directory to calculate the score
 - Run the Temporal Variance Notebook according to the guided steps in the notebook